Reading Time: 6 minutesKate Cunich investigates whether diva cups really are the superior menstruation product.

 A period cup, also known as a menstrual cup, diva cup, fun cup or moon cup, is a feminine hygiene product that can be inserted into the vagina during menstruation.
 What makes a period cup stand apart from tampons or pads is that rather than absorbing blood, they are designed to collect the menstrual fluid and can also be used during ovulation to catch discharge.

-Menstrual cups are also promoted as more practical and eco-friendly than tampons and pads.
-Given that the menstrual cup is reusable, its use greatly decreases the amount of waste generated from menstrual cycles, as there is no daily waste and the amount of discarded packaging decreases as well.
+Period cups are also promoted as more practical and eco-friendly than tampons and pads.
+Given that the period cup is reusable, its use greatly decreases the amount of waste generated from menstrual cycles, as there is no daily waste and the amount of discarded packaging decreases as well.

 A (Very) Brief History